deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 ![](figures/figures_16_2.png)

-> 🔼 The figure shows a comparison of rendered images, a confidence map, and ground truth images, highlighting areas of high and low confidence in the generated video.
+> 🔼 The figure shows a comparison of rendered images, a confidence map, and ground truth, highlighting areas of high and low confidence in the generated video.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: The red circle indicates the area with high confidence, meaning the generated videos can contribute more information.
 Conversely, the green quadrilateral highlights the area with low confidence, suggesting that the generated video should not tend to optimize this area.